Live tool

 Paste a draft title and tighten the hook

-This first version stays fully client-side.
-It scores title length and readability with simple deterministic rules instead of AI guesses.
+This first version runs entirely in the browser.
+It checks title length and readability with simple rules instead of AI guesses.

 Live analysis updates as you type.
 No login or backend required.